 Industrial accidents at tailings management facilities (TMFs) - which handle and store the fine-grained waste materials remaining after extracting minerals and metals from the earth, often containing toxic and hazardous substances - have resulted in devastating effects on humans and the environment within and across countries in recent years.
 With the severity of such accidents increasing, especially due to climate change, and the demand for mineral resources set to continue rising, the urgency of prioritizing safety has never been greater.
 Today, UNECE is therefore launching a new Online Toolkit and Training for Strengthening Mine Tailings Safety, which will help countries in the UNECE region and beyond to address key risks.

 In 2019, the collapse of a tailings dam in Brumadinho, Brazil represented a huge human tragedy: 12 million cubic meters of mining water caused 5 miles of destruction, wiping out 250 people’s lives and the livelihoods of many more.
 TMF failures also happen in the UNECE region.
-In 2016, a TMF failed at a mining site in Ridder, Kazakhstan, causing a cyanide spill and polluting waterways over 1,000 kilometers away and across national borders into the Russian Federation.
+In 2016, mine tailings, containing cyanide and other hazardous substances, spilled into the Ulba and Filippovka Rivers following the failure of a water collector that was part of a TMF in the town of Ridder, Kazakhstan.
+The waste caused accidental water pollution that prompted communities in distant towns along waterways in Kazakhstan and the Russian Federation, including in Omsk over 1,000 kilometers away, to take precaution.
 In 2000, the burst of a tailings pond in Baia Mare, Romania, became known as Europe’s worst environmental disaster since Chernobyl: about 100,000 cubic meters of cyanide-rich tailings spilled into tributaries of the Danube River, contaminating drinking water and diminishing fish stocks across numerous riparian countries, before reaching the Black Sea.

 In addition to human deaths and damage to human health and the environment, cleaning up such accidents has severe cost implications, which by far outweigh the cost of investing in preventive measures.
 The risks of accidents occurring at TMFs are being exacerbated due an increase in extreme weather events, like floods, as well as other natural hazards such as earthquakes, which can lead to overflows or breaches, and slow onset climate events, such as melting permafrost, which can result in structural weakening.
 Moreover, the demand of mineral resources extracted from mining is expected to sharply increase in the coming decades – in particular in order to produce the green energy technology required for a green economy transition.
 This projected increase in demand for mineral resources goes hand-in-hand with an increase of hazardous waste being generated, which needs to be stored in more and more TMFs.
 All TMFs have to be safely managed to prevent more accidents from occurring.